Differences Between Jovibarba and Sempervivum

 Jovibarba Flowers Compared to Sempervivum

 Often the blooms of two similar looking plants help botanists and gardeners to tell them apart.
 Such is the case between sempervivum and jovibarba — in bloom, you can easily tell them apart.
 First, the similarities: Both are monocarpic succulents, meaning the mother plant (the “hen”) blooms just once, then it dies.
-Both produce many offsets (the “chicks”) before blooming.
+Both produce many Succulent offsets are the baby succulents that form at the b... (the “chicks”) before blooming.
 The colonies continue to grow larger and lusher all the time.
 Sempervivum and jovibarba blooms are both highly attractive to butterflies and bees.

 It is the appearance of the flowers that